iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 Verify the IOMesh cluster is already deployed.

 **Procedure**
-1. Create a YAML config `iomesh-cassandra-sc.yaml`.
-You can also directly choose the default StorageClass.
+1. Create a YAML config `iomesh-cassandra-sc.yaml` with the following content.
+You may also use the default StorageClass `iomesh-csi-driver`.
+See more details in [Create StorageClass](../volume-operations/create-storageclass.md).

     ```yaml
     kind: StorageClass
     apiVersion: storage.k8s.io/v1
     metadata:
       name: iomesh-cassandra-sc
-    provisioner: com.iomesh.csi-driver # The driver.name in `iomesh.yaml` during installation.
+    provisioner: com.iomesh.csi-driver # The driver name in `iomesh.yaml`.
     reclaimPolicy: Retain
     allowVolumeExpansion: true
     parameters: